LakshitSinghBishtTM/xLaDe/README.md

 ## Features

-- Experiments runnable via xLaDe CLI
+- Lean projects and experiments runnable via xLaDe CLI
-- Modes controlling experiment execution
+- Modes for controlling experiment and scripts execution
 - Comprehensive environment metadata for Lean 4 projects
 - Immutability of Lean 4 kernel via CI workflows
-- Comprehensive documentation and governance model
+- Comprehensive documentation and help
-- Security measures according to the documented threat model
 - Optimised and lightweight
+- Free and open source

 ---